linjieyangsc/densecap/README.md

 ```
 ./models/dense_cap/dense_cap_train.sh [GPU_ID] visual_genome late_fusion_sum [VGG_MODEL_PATH]
 ```
-It typicals takes 2 days to finish training.
+It typically takes 2 days to finish training.
 ## Evaluation ##
 Modify `models/dense_cap/dense_cap_test.sh` according to the model you want to test.
 For example, if you want to test the late-fusion context model with summation, it will look like this:
 ```